-We also find heterogeneous effects across subjects, with a higher learning loss in mathematics and in Basque language.
+We also find heterogeneous effects across subjects, with a higher learning loss in mathematics and Basque language.
 One possible explanation for this is that these are complex subjects, which may have made the periods of online teaching especially challenging.
-On the other hand, students are more exposed to Spanish in their daily life (i.e., in the media).
-Mathematics and Basque are both taught in Basque language for the vast majority of students, including many of which do not speak it as primary language at home.
-However, if anything and contrarily to what is expected, those who speak Basque at home are those who feature larger learning losses in those subjects: this would be consistent with the regression to the mean, as Basque-speakers at home tend to have higher scores in both subjects.
+On the other hand, students are more exposed to Spanish in their daily lives (i.e. in the media).
+Mathematics and Basque are both taught in the Basque language for the vast majority of students, including many of whom do not speak it as their primary language at home.
+However, if anything and contrary to what is expected, those who speak Basque at home are those who feature larger learning losses in those subjects: this would be consistent with the regression to the mean, as Basque speakers at home tend to have higher scores in both subjects.

-Moreover, to the best of our knowledge, this is the first paper showing a link between learning losses and socio-emotional well-being deterioration during the pandemic, suggesting strong complementarities.
+Moreover, to the best of our knowledge, this is the first paper showing a link between learning losses and socio-emotional well-being deterioration during the pandemic, suggesting strong complementarities, due to the access to unique data on student socio-emotional well-being during the pandemic that can be paired with learning losses.
 This is relevant regarding early detection and assessment, as socio-emotional well-being surveys (easier to implement than external assessment) can serve as optimal instruments to simultaneously detect student socio-emotional and academic challenges.
-But also regarding policy: policy responses that address students learning loss should incorporate socio-emotional and psycho-social support strategies to address both challenges.
+But also regarding policy: policy responses that address students' learning loss should incorporate socio-emotional and psycho-social support strategies to address both challenges.

-Finally, our results lead to a number of interesting questions, which we hope will be addressed by future research.
+Finally, our results lead to several interesting questions, which we hope will be addressed by future research.
 First, we would like to keep monitoring the learning loss over time.
 We believe studying the persistence of this shock can be broadly informative about the dynamics of human capital accumulation and learning.
 Second, following the results on the overlap between learning losses and socio-emotional well-being, it will be interesting to study how other measures of cognitive and non-cognitive skills, beyond test scores, are affected by the pandemic.
 Finally, it will be crucial to evaluate the effectiveness of the upcoming policy interventions aimed at mitigating the learning loss due to the pandemic.